AlexStefan/tracklive.app/README.md

 # tracklive.app

 # What it does?
-Let you share your location with others and track location of someone or something using tracking code
+- Let you share your location with other users
+- Let you track location of other users using a tracking code

 # How it works?
 The service consist of two types of users: